 Skip to main content

-When you pass memory= to an Agent, the agent automatically recalls relevant context before each model call and stores new memories after each response.
+When you pass memory= to an Agent, the agent automatically injects stored conversation history before each model call and stores new messages after each response.
+When the session grows beyond max_messages, older messages are automatically summarized.

 Setup